django-cms/django-cms/cms/docs/installation.md

 Installation
 ============

-Copy the cms and mptt folders into your project or pythonpath.
+Copy the `cms` and `mptt` folders into your project or add them to your Python path.

 Apps
 ----

-Add the following to your INSTALLED_APPS in settings.py:
+Add the following to your project's `INSTALLED_APPS` setting:

 	INSTALLED_APPS = (
 		...